 A real website with a business in mind should have a physical address listed on the website.
 How much information is provided? is an address supplied?
 What about a phone number?
 Does the line connect to the company?
 Does anyone ever answer the phone?

-These are what you should take note when you enter a strange website that wants to collect your information.
-If there is no physical address or no phone number to complement the email address, you should be cautious.
-It may be one of those fake website.
+These are what you should take note of when you enter a strange website that wants to collect your information.
+If there is no physical address or phone number to complement the email address, you should be cautious.
+It may be one of those fake websites.

 If you really want to know who is running the website, there is a database that can tell you what email address is registered to a particular domain, where they are, and how long it has been active.
 You only need to enter the domain address in the search box.